safenetwork/api.safedev.org/dns/remove-service.md

-# Delete service
+# Remove service

-Delete a service from a long name.
+Remove a service from a long name.

 Only authorized requests can invoke this endpoint.